rajeevrn/myscripts/README.md

 # myscripts (virtualtraces.com)
-A repo for scripts #!
+This repo is for scripts #!